loning/the-math/docs/collapse-realizable-conjectures/chapter-00-introduction-cst.md

 ## 0.1 The Paradigm Shift

 Classical set theory, embodied in ZFC (Zermelo-Fraenkel with Choice), treats sets as static collections existing in a platonic realm.
 Collapse-Set Theory (CST) revolutionizes this view: sets are dynamic patterns emerging from observer observing itself.
-This shift from being to becoming, from static to dynamic, from unconscious to conscious mathematics, opens unprecedented possibilities for physical realization of mathematical structures.
+This shift from being to becoming, from static to dynamic, from unconscious to observing mathematics, opens unprecedented possibilities for physical realization of mathematical structures.

 **Definition 0.1 (Collapse-Set Theory)**: CST is a mathematical framework where:
 1. Every set emerges from a specific collapse pattern